H. pylori

 Also called: Helicobacter pylori, stomach bacteria infection

 Helicobacter pylori is a bacterium that lives in the stomach lining.
-About a third of UK adults carry it; most have no symptoms.
+In the UK prevalence is now below 15% and falling; most carriers have no symptoms.
 In a minority it causes gastritis, peptic ulcers, and rare cancers.
-Standard treatment is a 7 to 14 day course of two antibiotics plus a proton pump inhibitor, which clears the infection in 80 to 90 percent of cases on the first try.
+Standard treatment is a 7 to 14 day course of two antibiotics plus a proton pump inhibitor, which clears the infection in many but not all cases on the first try, with success now often 80 percent or below where clarithromycin resistance is high.

 Why it matters

-H. pylori is the only bacterium known to thrive in stomach acid.
+H. pylori is the best-known bacterium able to thrive in stomach acid.
 It survives by burrowing into the stomach lining and producing urease, which neutralises acid locally.
 Most carriers are asymptomatic.
 But over decades, the immune response to H. pylori can damage the lining, producing chronic gastritis, peptic ulcers, and (rarely) gastric cancer or MALT lymphoma.

 Symptoms when it does cause problems